matzesoft/wiring_pi_i2c/README.md

 ## Using the package

 The first thing you always want to do is to create the `I2CInterface`.
-You can specific a path to dynamic library, the default path is `/usr/lib/libwiringPi.so`.
+You can specific a path to the dynamic library, the default path is `/usr/lib/libwiringPi.so`.
 ```dart
 final i2cInterface = I2CInterface(path: '/path/to/library.so');
 ```